Black site

-In military terminology, a black site is a location at which an unacknowledged black operation or black project is conducted.
-A 2021 Associated Press news story defined black sites as "clandestine jails where prisoners generally are not charged with a crime and have no legal recourse, with no bail or court order."
+Black sites are clandestine state-operated detention centers where prisoners who have not been charged with a crime are incarcerated without due process or court order, are often mistreated and murdered, and have no recourse to bail.

+Argentina

+Several clandestine detention centres operated in Argentina during the military dictatorship that ruled the country from 1976 to 1983.
+Prisoners, many of whom had been "disappeared", were tortured and murdered, including pregnant women who were killed after giving birth, and their babies given to military families.

 China

 Black sites are widespread within China and a Chinese black site has been alleged to exist in Dubai by a former detainee.
-Black sites in China are also known as “black jails."
+Black sites in China are also known as "black jails".

 Egypt

-Black sites are used extensively by the Egyptian security services.
-During the Egyptian Crisis (2011–2014) hundreds of protesters alleged that torture occurred at these black sites.
-The Egyptian security service also operated black sites involved with the CIA’s counter-terror black site program.
+Black sites are used extensively by the Egyptian security service.
+During the Egyptian Crisis (2011–2014), hundreds of protesters alleged that torture occurred at these black sites.
+The Egyptian security service also operated black sites involved with the CIA's counter-terror black site program.

 Iran

-Rights groups have documented abuse in clandestine detention centers.
+Rights groups have documented abuse in clandestine detention centers in Iran.
 Sources cited by CNN noted in 2023 that black-site torture appeared to increase during the Mahsa Amini protests.

+Israel

+A former black site in Israel was Camp 1391, noted as the "Israeli Guantanamo".

 Russia

-In Chechnya, gay men have allegedly been tortured at black sites by Chechen security forces.
+In Chechnya, gay men have allegedly been tortured at black sites by the Chechen National Guard.
 Gay men in other parts of Russia have been kidnapped and transported to sites in Chechnya, where over 100 have been tortured, and some killed.
-Chechen authorities have thwarted attempts by the Russian LGBT Network to help gay people in Chechnya escape to safe locations in Russia, and inhibited investigations by the Kremlin's human rights commissioner Tatyana Moskalkova.
-Despite protests in major Russian cities against the situation in Chechnya, Vladimir Putin, wanting to maintain good relations with Kadyrov, has denied that any abuses of homosexuals in Chechnya have occurred.
-Chechnya is arguably the most homophobic area in Russia, with 95% of its population adhering to Orthodox (Sunni) Islam.
+Chechen authorities have thwarted attempts by the Russian LGBT Network to help gay people in Chechnya escape to safe locations in Russia, and inhibited investigations by the Russian Commissioner for Human Rights Tatyana Moskalkova.
+Despite protests in major Russian cities against the situation in Chechnya, Russian President Vladimir Putin, wanting to maintain good relations with Head of the Chechen Republic Ramzan Kadyrov, has denied that any abuses of homosexuals in Chechnya have occurred.
+Chechnya is arguably the most homophobic area in Russia, with 95% of its population adhering to Sunni Islam.
 It remains the only district of Russia where homosexuality is outlawed and punishable with jail time.